 It was thick.
 It was rich.
 It was creamy.
 In fact, it may have been pure cream for all I know.
 You could tell it wasn’t just thickened with starch or flour, but with cream.
 Lots and lots of cream.
 But the flavor wasn’t bland, it was… divine.

 Since then, I noticed the trend was to serve really thick clam chowder.
 The canned versions were much goopier than before, and restaurants everywhere were serving clam flavored paste with monster chunks of starchy potatoes.
 As you can see by my descriptor words, I was not impressed.

 I have spent years trying to find a suitable replacement for driving the 12 hours to get that same clam chowder, to no avail.
 Finally I just decided to make my own.
 So there!

 I won’t claim this recipe is the same divine substance that I had so many years ago, but I know it’s pretty darned good.
 It has taken several years of tweaking and adjusting, and it is now at a point that I follow my own recipe exactly.
-That pretty much never happens, otherwise.
-Anyone I serve it to raves about it and asks for more.
-I think that’s a pretty strong recommendation.
+That almost never happens, otherwise.
+Anyone I serve it to raves about it and asks for more (except this one who just doesn’t like clams and picks them out!).
+I think that’s a strong enough recommendation.

 Clam Chowder Recipe (the only one you’ll ever need!)